Poetry of Science

 What else do I need to know?

-To submit an individual entry, simply click the yellow ‘Enter the 2022 poetry competition’ button to open the online entry form and submit by the deadline of Wednesday 1 June 2022.
+To submit an individual entry, simply click the yellow ‘Enter the 2023 poetry competition‘ button below to open the online entry form and submit by the deadline of Monday 1 May 2023.

 Entries are limited to one poem per child.